 Are severely agitated or aggressive

 Experience severe or persistent insomnia

 Have increased vomiting

 Have severe anxiety

 Call a doctor or Healthline (0800 611 116)

 You can talk to your doctor about:

-These are signs you could be experiencing cannabis withdrawal syndrome or that something more serious is going on.
+These are signs you could be experiencing severe alcohol withdrawal.
 You or the people around you should act quickly.

 For more information on getting support for drug and alcohol use, see Finding support.

 An Erowid user reflects on their regular use: